-The DAC recommends that Heartland RADAC be awarded \$159,734; this is a return to 2020 funding level, following a standard 6% decrease across applicants in 2021 due to reduced tax collections.
-ATF will support personnel for intensive case management (ICM) for Johnson County individuals with co-occurring substance abuse and mental health issues, who are experiencing homelessness or housing insecurity, and who need treatment or treatment-related services.
+The DAC recommends that Heartland RADAC be awarded \$225,000; this represents an increase over 2022 funding.
+The increased funding will support an additional recovery coach, direct client assistance, and increased costs of operations, resulting in a projected 25% increase in clients served.
+ATF supports personnel providing intensive case management (ICM) for Johnson County individuals with co-occurring substance abuse and mental health issues, who are experiencing homelessness or housing insecurity, and who need treatment or treatment-related services.
 The program also purchases services and items needed to secure safe housing, access treatment, promote recovery and eliminate barriers to success.
-When clinically appropriate, HRADAC assists clients in accessing care such as Medication Assisted Treatment.
+When clinically appropriate, HRADAC assists clients in accessing care such as Medication Assisted Treatment (MAT).
 Recovery coaching, provided with case management and care coordination services, complements the clinical work of the ICM and helps clients engage in the recovery community.

-Results Projected: The goal of HRADAC's program is to intervene with individuals who have substance use disorder (SUD) and other co-occurring issues, stabilize them in their home community, and engage in recovery activities.
-When clients begin ICM typically they are experiencing homelessness and un-treated mental health and substance abuse issues.
+Results Projected: The goal of HRADAC's program is to intervene with individuals who have substance use disorder and other co-occurring issues, stabilize them in their home community, and engage in recovery activities.
+When clients begin ICM typically they are experiencing homelessness and untreated mental health and substance abuse issues.
 Therefore, results focus on accessing services and maintaining conditions in three areas of improvement - housing, substance use, and mental health services.
 Housing includes accessing safe transitional or permanent housing.
 Substance use includes engaging in treatment, recovery groups, and Recovery Oriented Systems of Care with a Recovery Coach.
-Mental health services focus is on accessing services.
-During 2022, Heartland RADAC anticipates serving 100 Johnson County clients.
+Mental health services focus is on accessing behavioral and mental healthcare services.
+During 2023, Heartland RADAC anticipates serving 125 Johnson County clients.

-Outcomes Achieved During 2020: RADAC served 127 Johnson County residents in 2020.
-During 2020, 85% of ICM clients obtained transitional or permanent housing while receiving services with: 15% obtaining transitional, and 70% obtaining permanent housing.
-93% of ICM clients actively worked on recovery issues.
-66% accessed substance abuse treatment, 73% attended 12 step and other recovery groups, and 68% engaged in Recovery-Oriented Systems of Care activities with a Recovery Coach.
-Additionally, 15 individuals utilized Medication Assisted Treatment (MAT).
-HRADAC clients also increased engagement with recommended mental health services with an additional 30% engaged in mental health services, for a total of 80% of clients accessing mental health services since they began ICM.
+Outcomes Achieved During 2021: RADAC served 106 Johnson County residents in 2021.
+During 2021, 90% of ICM clients obtained transitional or permanent housing while receiving services with: 15% obtaining transitional, and 75% obtaining permanent housing.
+96% of ICM clients actively worked on recovery issues.
+62% accessed substance abuse treatment, 70% attended 12 step and other recovery groups, and 35% engaged in Recovery-Oriented Systems of Care activities with a Recovery Coach.
+Additionally, 19 individuals utilized MAT.
+RADAC clients also increased engagement with recommended mental health services to further support long-term recovery with an additional 26% engaged in mental health services after beginning treatment with RADAC, for a total of 71% of clients accessing mental health services since they began ICM.